Popular Guides

 Are Saltwater Pools Safe?

 The simple answer is yes.
-An occasional drink from a well-maintained saltwater pool is not harmful to pets1.
+An occasional drink from a well-maintained saltwater pool is not harmful to pets.
 Saltwater from the ocean is harmful for animals, but because of the salt pool’s extremely low salinity (usually about 1/10th the salinity, or less) it isn’t much of an issue unless a large amount has been consumed.

 Now, in that sentence there are two main key factors to really make sure you understand- occasional and well-maintained.